alternetsoft/AlternetUI/Documentation/Alternet.UI.Documentation/introduction/layout/layout.md

 <xref:Alternet.UI.Control.VerticalAlignment%2A>.
 Each of these properties can
 change the space that is necessary to display the control.

-The ultimate goal of the measure process is for the child to determine its preferred size, which occurs during the
+The ultimate goal of the measurement process is for the child to determine its preferred size, which occurs during the
 <xref:Alternet.UI.Control.GetPreferredSize%2A> call.

 During the layout process, the